inviqa/harness-base-php/UPGRADE.md

 Care is needed to ensure GitOps cluster deploy tools can handle this, which includes ArgoCD needing to be at least version 1.8, due to a bug in applying networking.k8s.io/v1 Ingresses failing.

+### All projects with admins
+Since it can be a forgotten step to change the password of the default admin users when created, the default password is now only set on local development environments.

+In order to deploy to new environments, an environment secret `ADMIN_DEFAULT_PASSWORD` will need setting on the `console` service.
+Do not use the original default password.

+It is optional now to change the password after, if a secure password is used, however it can be more secure doing so and removing `ADMIN_DEFAULT_PASSWORD` after first deployment.

 ### MySQL

 We are switching back to Docker Inc's official mysql for arm64 computers, as it now supports arm64 on 8.0-oracle tag.
 This was also done because Oracle's mysql-server repository changed it's image publishing structure to no longer be multi-platform images.